 From the early stages of product development through the industrial manufacture of its stock shapes and finished products, Mitsubishi Chemical Advanced Materials - in close co-operation with its raw material suppliers - routinely checks and works to assure its products meet regulatory requirements as much as possible.
 In this way, we can offer designers the broadest range of candidate materials.

-Mitsubishi Chemical Advanced Materials materials are commonly used in processing equipment and products requiring various types of regulatory agency compliance.
-We routinely work with these agencies to assure the widest variety of our products are recognized as being compliant -- giving designers the broadest selection of candidate materials.
+The products of Mitsubishi Chemical Advanced Materials are commonly used in processing equipment and products requiring various types of regulatory agency compliance.
+We routinely work with these agencies to assure the widest variety of our products are recognized as being compliant, to give designers the broadest selection of candidate materials.

 FDA (Food & Drug Administration) takes responsibility for determining whether and how manufactured materials may be used in contact with food products.
 Definitions for proper use are found in a series of regulations published annually under Government Regulations CFR 21.
 The FDA provides certain specifications regarding composition, additives, and properties.
 A material which meets these standards can then be stated as FDA COMPLIANT.
 End-users should note that it is their responsibility to use the product in a manner compatible with FDA guidelines.
 There are also approvals which may comply with the Food Contact Notification (FCN) of the American Food and Drug Administration of effective premarket notifications for Food and Contact Substances (FCS).